 Degaussing Services

-Johnson & Allen offer Degaussing Services from our head office in Sheffield, UK and have an extensive range of equipment which can be used to demagnetize components.
-This includes various aperture demagnetizers, coils and power packs suitable for use on everything from small nuts and bolts to larger components like turbines, wheels and extruded structures several meters in length.
+Johnson & Allen offer Degaussing Services from our head office in Sheffield, UK and have an extensive range of equipment which can be used to demagnetise components.
+This includes various aperture demagnetisers, coils and power packs suitable for use on everything from small nuts and bolts to larger components like turbines, wheels and extruded structures several meters in length.

-There are many variables to consider when trying to achieve successful degaussing; such how the magnetism was induced in the component to begin with, the level of demagnetization being sought and the shape, geometry and material of the component.
-For those not familiar with the intricacies it can be daunting.
+There are many variables to consider when trying to achieve successful degaussing; such how the magnetism was induced in the component to begin with, the level of demagnetisation being sought and the shape, geometry and material of the component.
+For those not familiar with the intricacies it can be daunting but our expertise can simplify the process and achieve results.

 How does magnetism get induced?